Walking Big & Tall: Viewing figures

+Critical response

 Dennis Perkins of The A.V.
 Club gave the episode a B−, saying "The careless construction of latter-day Simpsons episodes is never more pronounced than in ‘Walking Big & Tall,’ a slapdash amalgam of two marginally promising plots which would have benefitted from some room to breathe.
 Even more than the usual resulting thinness of main and sub-plot, ‘Walking Big & Tall’ sets up one A-story and simply abandons it in favor of another, the baffling result of which is a confused two-headed monster of an episode whose flashes of amusement wither under the latter plot’s mean-spirited succession of fat jokes".

+Tony Sokol of Den of Geek gave this episode 4 out of 5 stars.
+He stated that the episode was more original that other episodes this season and highlighted the list that Homer reads to Lenny, Carl, Barney, and Moe.

+Awards and nominations

 Michael Price was nominated for a Writers Guild of America Award for Outstanding Writing in Animation at the 68th Writers Guild of America Awards for his script to this episode.